-Planning my first Alaskan trip was daunting.
+Planning my first trip to Alaska was daunting.

 I guess it shouldn't be a surprise, then, that the default choice for many first-timers is an Alaskan cruise.
-But does a cruise pack in the most value for an Alaskan vacation?
+But, does a cruise pack in the most value for an Alaskan vacation?

 Note that I'm not referring to the cruisetours offered by many cruise lines -- that is, when a seven-day cruise is packaged with a land extension that takes us to Denali National Park and points north.
 No, I'm talking about exploring Alaska's glorious Inside Passage, the 1,000-mile panhandle of islands and byways jutting toward Vancouver.
 This is magnificent country, rife with hemlock-forested mountains and glacier-carved fjords, brimming with bald eagles and bears alike.

 By contrast, Alaska's southeast is ideal for cruises.
 The ships shorten the distances -- you'll sail mostly at night, packing in experiences each day.
 You won't be waiting for planes and ferries, nor checking in and out of hotels (packing and unpacking!) every few days.

 And then there's the cost.
 How does traveling through Alaska by cruise differ from a land-based trip?
 Which one's more expensive?
 I ran the numbers to find out.

 I'll start with two caveats about this head-to-head comparison.
 First, not everything offered on a cruise will be available to someone touring Alaska by land.
 Many Alaska-bound cruise ships offer Broadway-style stage productions, "Movies Under the Stars," a casino, a spa and other services that are rare in the state.
 Similarly, experiences such as savoring the famed sour toe cocktail at Dawson City's Downtown Hotel in Canada's Yukon are availed only through longer stays.
 Another difference: Most hotel rooms are bigger than standard cruise cabins.